Bayer-Group/drcHelper/README.md

 license are specified in the relevant source files with the license name and the relevant copyright texts.

+This package is open source, and any contributions or improvements, especially on the documentation side, are welcome.

+*Please note that the documentation website for this package is currently under development.
+Some articles are still placeholders, and many more are on the way.
+However, the ongoing development of the website does not impact the usage of this R package. *

 ## Installation

 You can install the development version of drcHelper from